mongodb-js/compass/README.md

 package.json.
 Plugin's `apiVersion` field has to match Compass'.
 Currently it's at `3.0.0`.

-Example of adding a dependancy:
+Example of adding a dependency:

 ```shell
 npm i -S @mongodb-js/compass-aggregations@latest